AmingWu/Multi-modal-Circulant-Fusion/README.md

 - Examples of regression results on TACoS.
 The gray row shows the ground truth for the given query.
 The blue row shows the prediction of CTRL.
 The green row shows the prediction of our method.

 ![result_example](./result_example.png)

+## Paper

+The paper: will be released soon.